Unity-Technologies/ml-agents/com.unity.ml-agents.extensions/Documentation~/Grid-Sensor.md

 #### CountingGridSensor

 The CountingGridSensor builds on the GridSensor to perform the specific job of counting the number of object types that are based on the different detectable object tags.
-The encoding is meant to exploit a key feature of the Grid Sensor.
+The encoding is meant to exploit a key feature of the GridSensor.
 In original GridSensor, only the closest detectable object, in relation to the agent, that lies within a cell is used for encoding the value for that cell.
 In the CountingGridSensor, the number of each type of object is recorded and then normalized according to a max count.

 An example of the CountingGridSensor can be found below.